Skip to content

 Different passing methods may impose restrictions on parameter types

-For calling methods where only strings can be passed as kwargs parameters, type conversion is necessary within the function.
-In the Synchronous API list, you can click "API Call Example" to view specific calling methods.
+For calling methods where parameters in kwargs can only be strings, type conversion of parameters is required within the function.
+In the synchronous API list, you can click "API Call Example" to view specific calling methods.

 Python